Masskara Festival Schedule of Activities

 Rau Ram Cafe– They serve authentic Vietnamese Cuisines and their price is very budget-friendly.

 Tyrol Restaurant – This place offers German and Austrian Cuisine.

 Have you heard of Bacolod’s famed Kansi?
 Do visit any of these restaurants: Bones and Belly, Sharyn’s

 Quan Delicacies.
-The place is serving native delicacies at its best.
+The place is serving native delicacies at their best.
 Try their cassava pudding, Cuchinta, sapin sapin, palitaw, and a lot more.

 Negros Occidental is the sugar bowl of the Philippines.
-It’s no wonder why this city has several cakes and pastry shops which are frequented by the tourists.
-So when in Bacolod City, do drop by and experience the “sweetness” of a Negrense though our cakes and pastries offered by Cs by L Fisher, Felicias, and Calea.
+It’s no wonder why this city has several cakes and pastry shops which are frequented by tourists.
+So when in Bacolod City, do drop by and experience the “sweetness” of a Negrense through our cakes and pastries offered by Cs by L Fisher, Felicias, and Calea.

-These three are facing each other and all are found along Lacson Street right within the location of L Fisher Hotel.
+These three are facing each other and all are found along Lacson Street right within the location of the L Fisher Hotel.

-Bacolod do love to eat, so here’s a LIST OF RESTAURANTS IN BACOLOD CITY
+Bacolod does love to eat, so here’s a LIST OF RESTAURANTS IN BACOLOD CITY

 The Negro’s Showroom showcases the best of Negros Products.
 Named as the best trade house by the Department of Trade and Industry (DTI).
 Their beautiful products range from Local Souvenirs, Masks, T-Shirts, Housewares, Furniture and Furnishing, Food, Natural and organic, fashion and much more.
 They have a branch at the Robinsons Place Bacolod City and SM City-Bacolod City.

-This Gallery offers original designs of Masskara related souvenirs.
+This Gallery offers original designs of Masskara-related souvenirs.
 Just make sure to bring home authentic Bacolod-made souvenirs.
-Other souvenirs sold in the streets are made in China or just a repainted souvenirs from other festivals in the country.
+Other souvenirs sold in the streets are made in China or just repainted souvenirs from other festivals in the country.

 Bacolod-Silay Airport Departure Area.
 If you wish to buy some delicacies but don’t have the time to visit any establishment, you can simply buy Bacolod delicacies like Piaya, Barquillos, etc. at the airport departure area.
-Merzci Bread and Pastries usually offer 10% discount for any guests.
+Merzci Bread and Pastries usually offer a 10% discount for any guests.
 Just present your ticket or boarding pass.
 Their price?
 It’s just the same as with their other outlets.

 HOW TO GET TO BACOLOD CITY